Sedki-Sghairi/json-server/README.md

 # json-server
-this is a simple local server for: https://github.com/Sedki-Sghairi/confusion
+this is a simple local server for [confusion](https://github.com/Sedki-Sghairi/confusion)